cms-sw/cmspkg/cmspkg-puppet-provider.md

 dependencies to install CMSSW.
 This is not the case if you are running off a vanilla SLC6 installation, since it's lacking a few packages and directories.

-An complete example of a puppet manifest which works is:
+A complete example of a puppet manifest which works is:

     # An example puppet file which installs CMSSW into
     # /opt/cms.